 May I change my essay topic?
 (I'll be sure to meet the deadline!)
+Instead of writing about what the darkness means, I would like to write about Marlow and do a character analysis.

 And if I do, do I need to pose a question?
 Because at the moment I don't have one, and my mind doesnt think in straightforward questions.
 But I will give my essay a title -- is that a fair trade for a question?

-2. I just realised I didn't put anything up for Part 3, sorry about that...
+I just realised I didn't put anything up for Part 3, sorry about that...
+Feel free to ask any questions you have here, though.

 Nanami - Of course you can change, though you seemed to have a good plan for your original topic.
 Writing about Marlow is fine, there's a lot that can be said about the character.
 In fact, it's probably a good idea to narrow your focus to give your essay structure (and avoid it becoming very long...)